COVID-19 FILM RESOURCES

 GUIDANCE FOR PRODUCTIONS

 Media Production is included in the Governor's Open Texas Order, which allows film, television and commercial productions to take place in Texas.
-Austin is currently open to production business as long as the mandatory safety protocols highlighted in the Governor's Open Texas Checklist for Media Production are followed.
-City of Austin Permits are also currently being issued.
+Austin is currently open and permits are being issued to production business as long as the mandatory safety protocols highlighted in the Governor's Open Texas Checklist for Media Production are followed.
+Open Texas regulations apply to both public and private properties.

 The City of Austin and Travis County's coordinated Stay Home – Work Safe Order initially issued March 24, 2020 to prevent further spread of COVID-19.
 The Stay Home-Work Safe Order requires residents to stay at home, except for essential activities, essential businesses, and businesses reopened under the Open Texas Executive Order.
 During this unprecedented time, the health and well-being of our local community and industry professionals is vital, the Stay Home-Work Safe Order also reiterates the Governor's Executive Order requiring protective masks in public spaces.
-The City of Austin Stay Home-Work Safe Order has been extended through December 15, 2020 and is being enforced with strict fines.
+The City of Austin Stay Home-Work Safe Order has been extended through February 16, 2021 and is being enforced with strict fines.
+Please wear a mask, wash your hands, social distance, and follow the Open Texas guidelines.

-The Governor’s issued an Executive Order limiting gatherings with over 10 people unless exemption is granted by the local jurisdiction.
-The City of Austin has issued a Permissible Outdoor Occupancy Exception to this order for Media Production taking place within the Austin city limits:
+The Governor issued an Executive Order limiting gatherings with over 10 people unless an exemption is granted by the local jurisdiction.
+The City of Austin is currently not issuing any exemptions and only allowing a maximum single gathering of 10 persons within the city limits outdoors.

 OPEN TEXAS ORDER - MEDIA PRODUCTION